-For more than a decade now, people have gradually appreciated the benefits of remote working.
-Now, more and more candidates are looking for job opportunities that include remote work option.
+For more than a decade now, people have gradually appreciated the benefits of remote work.
+Now, more and more candidates are looking for job opportunities that include remote work options.
 According to recent Owl Labs research, due to those rapid changes, businesses must make work portable.

-Thus, if you need to hire a Node.js developer for your business, now is a great time to look at the global pool of talents to choose from.
-On the flip side, since writing Node.js command-line tools on JavaScript codes has become popular, hiring a top-tier Node.js engineer has become hard.
+Thus, if you need to hire a Node.js developer for your business, now is a great time to look at the global pool of talent.
+On the flip side, since writing Node.js command-line tools on JavaScript codes has become popular, hiring a top-tier Node.js engineer has become challenging.

-For this reason, we have created a comprehensive guide to examine the best options you have when hiring a web developer nowadays.
-This article will explore how Node.js popularity affects your hiring process, the average salaries of Node.js development services, and the different employment types you can choose from.
-By the end of this 14-minute read, you will have everything you need before hiring a Node.js specialist.
+For this reason, we have created a comprehensive guide to examine the best options for hiring a web developer nowadays.
+This article will explore how Node.js popularity affects your hiring process, the average salaries of Node.js development services, and the different engagement types.
+By the end of this 14-minute read, you will have everything you need to hire a Node.js specialist.

 Node.js popularity: does it influence your hiring process?

 As mentioned above, Node.js has become well-known as one of the best ways to execute JavaScript code outside a web browser.
 Likewise, software engineers also use this open-source, high-performing, cross-platform, back-end runtime environment daily in countless projects worldwide.
-According to Hackerank, JavaScript has been the best-known programming language since 2019 and continues to be in 2023.
+According to Hackerank, JavaScript has been the best-known programming language since 2019 and will continue to be so in 2024.

 Accordingly, Node.js programmers have gained extreme popularity as most companies use this runtime to back up their JavaScript code.
 Numerous giant platforms, like Netflix, Trello, LinkedIn, and eBay, use Node.js for building their primary and mobile apps.